 Sound production is also very different in cetaceans and seals.
 Cetaceans use echolocation, where they emit intense ultrasonic calls or clicks, and use the returning echoes reflected by objects impinged by the sound to navigate and locate prey (Au, 1993).
 Some cetaceans like dolphins also produce different types of whistles and calls for communication (Richardson et al., 1995, Madsen et al., 2012), but harbour porpoises are only communicating acoustically with their high-frequency clicks (Clausen et al., 2010).
 Seals mainly produce sound for communication (Schusterman and Van Parijs, 2003, Schusterman et al., 2000).
 Communication sounds in air are very important for group coherence, mother-offspring relations, and during mating season for species breeding on land (Schusterman and Van Parijs, 2003).
-Underwater sound plays an important role during mating season for species breeding in water, where males produce a variety of sounds to either attract females, or establish territorial boundaries (Van Parijs et al., 2000, 2003a and b, Van Parijs, 2003), though sound is likely produced year round (Andersson et al., 2015, Stirling, 1973).
+Underwater sound plays an important role during mating season for species breeding in water, where males produce a variety of sounds to either attract females, or establish territorial boundaries (Van Parijs, 2000, 2003a, b and c), though sound is likely produced year round (Andersson et al., 2015, Stirling, 1973).